Old National Bancorp (ONB) Shares Down Despite Recent Market Volatility

-Old National Bancorp (NASDAQ: ONB) has seen a decline in its stock price by -1.70 in relation to its previous close of 12.96.
-However, the company has experienced a -2.23% decline in its stock price over the last five trading sessions.
+Old National Bancorp (NASDAQ: ONB)’s stock price has plunge by 0.00relation to previous closing price of 12.88.
+Nevertheless, the company has seen a -0.39% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/10/23 that Five Dead After Bank Shooting in Louisville, Ky., Police Say

 Is It Worth Investing in Old National Bancorp (NASDAQ: ONB) Right Now?

-The price-to-earnings ratio for Old National Bancorp (NASDAQ: ONB) is above average at 6.36x.
-The 36-month beta value for ONB is also noteworthy at 0.80.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+Old National Bancorp (NASDAQ: ONB) has a price-to-earnings ratio that is above its average at 6.43x. and a 36-month beta value of 0.81.
+Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now